Braasileiro/PDRPC/README.md

 **Japanese Names**: Disabled.
 <br>Shows the song info in japanese whenever possible.</br>
+<br>This setting will have no effect on custom songs.
+The reading of the strings is done from memory, so it will bring up exactly what is written in the game at the moment.</br>

 **Show Difficulty**: Enabled.
 <br>Shows the difficulty of the current song with a colored icon (corresponding to the difficulty), in addition to the text in the small icon when hovering over.</br>